Meet our team

 Australian Branch Manager

-I never thought I would work for a software company and I have now been working with the Workbench software for 15 years.
+I never thought I would work for a software company and I have now been working with the Workbench software for over 15 years.

 Growing up I always had a passion for anything mechanical and hands on.
 Whether it was the lego set i got every Christmas as a child, woodwork & metalwork classes at school or playing with motorbikes and cars as I got older.